Physical Features of Saltwater Crocodile

 Habitat of Saltwater Crocodile

 The saltwater crocodile is one of the three crocodilians found in India, the other two being the smaller mugger crocodile and the narrow-snouted gharial.
 Apart from the eastern coast of India, they are extremely rare on the Indian subcontinent.
-A huge population, consisting of many large adults, is present within the Bhitarkanika Wildlife Sanctuary
+A huge population, consisting of many large adults, is present within the Bhitarkanika Wildlife Sanctuary of Odisha.
+They are also known to be present in smaller numbers throughout the Indian and Bangladeshi portions of the Sundarbans.
+It is also reported that they are present within the mangrove forests and other coastal areas of the Andaman and Nicobar Islands in India.

 The saltwater crocodiles prefer to spend the tropical wet season in freshwater swamps and rivers and the dry season in estuaries.
 They fiercely fight with each other for territory and usually the dominant males occupy the most eligible stretches of freshwater creeks and streams, forcing the young crocodiles into the more marginal river systems and sometimes into the ocean.
 They can travel long distances at sea and like all crocodiles, they can survive for prolonged periods only in warm temperatures.